How to lose your money, time, investors and the market. Vision, goals, and requirements.

 The biggest one was that the whole concept was not well explained to the developers.
 They didn’t have a good business idea feeling.
 It caused that their approach was more to deliver lines of code, and not necessarily on solving a problem.

 The next problem was that all these discussions were not written down in any form.
-During these calls, the whole team was digging into details, implementation.
+During these calls, the whole team was digging into details and implementation.
 No one defined acceptance criteria.
 This is also an essential thing in software development.
 Acceptance criteria help to set for everyone involved when a feature is delivered.

 Lack of acceptance criteria was the main cause of problems in a ping pong phrase.
 Understanding of this how features should work was very different by stakeholders.
-As I mentioned they had some discussions three months earlier, but no one remembers it exactly, and what worse it wasn’t written down.
+As I mentioned they had some discussions three months earlier, but no one remembers it exactly, and what’s worse it wasn’t written down.

 This technique is also beneficial for testers who are responsible for assuring quality on a proper level in a project.
-They don’t spend time on figuring out how the application is working, but they have clear guidelines on how we expect that feature is working.
+They don’t spend time figuring out how the application is working, but they have clear guidelines on how we expect that feature is working.
 It’s much easier for testers to test such a project.

 Non-features

-Another example of a non-functional requirement is what should happen when your internet connection is lost?
+Another example of a non-functional requirement is what should happen when your internet connection is lost.
 Should we show anything to the user?
 Alternatively, maybe there is a need that some features will also work in offline mode?

 Summary